lapitstechnologies/audits/README.md

 # Smart Contract Security Audits

-The following repository contains the security Audit reports conducted by our organizaion for our clients.
-The Smart Contracts have been tested over a given set of vulnerabilities and weaknesses
+This repository contains the security audit reports conducted by Lapits for its clients.
+The Smart Contracts for several weaknesses, and have been manually reviewed.

-The Audits are conducted both manually, and through open-source tools
+Report styles are subject to change or update overtime
+## Note
+These audits do not gaurantee the safety of the code and Lapits is not liable for damages caused to any individual/organization.

 ## Software Used